 Getting My Start

 Growing up, I loved making videos with my little plastic camcorder and editing them on our family computer.
-At school, I was the voice over the PA system every morning doing the announcements - it’s how I used my voice because much to my disappointment, I can’t sing!
+At school, I was the voice over the PA system every morning doing the announcements.

 In high school, I wrote a research paper that evaluated Major Depressive Disorder in rural areas.
 I used anecdotes and research to question why suicide rates in rural areas were nearly double than their urban counterparts if depression rates were the same, then I put forward solutions.